Frameworks

 Turn your states into a Statement!

-Sick of juggling if chains, tangled transitions, and forgetting which state == means what?
+Sick of juggling if chains, tangled transitions, and forgetting where the specific state == conditional you want is?

-- Built-in visual debugger: Statement Lens lets you see your state machines live in-game—inspect flow, watch transitions, set breakpoints, step frame by frame, even drive them manually.
+- Built-in visual debugger: Statement Lens lets you see your state machines live in-game…Inspect flow, watch transitions, set breakpoints, step frame by frame, even drive them manually.
 It’s wild.

 - Simple to start: one machine, a few named states, one